jamestkelly/decider/README.md

 link a team, group, relationship, via a _shared_ user access code and password, or have registered members to a group.
 This application has been built using a Golang backend with Firebase Hosting & Realtime Database alongside Google Cloud Platform, a React TypeScript front-end with Ionic for mobile application development.

+The complete design of the solution can be seen as hosted on [Figma](https://www.figma.com/file/G71lWR7qZvZgSm7m8tTre4/Decider-v1?node-id=0%3A1&t=RjmxLgjzyk9ZGLXA-1).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>